kevinwungo/0309Ngo_Kevin/README.md

 ## About Me
 Hi, my name is Kevin and I'm majoring in economics at the University of Nevada, Reno.
-I'm interested in quantitative finance.
+I'm interested in quantitative finance and machine learning.

 ## Education
 - University of Nevada, Reno - 2022-2026